Department of Homeland Security

 3/XX

-Kyle Schutt and Edward Coristine reportedly have pressured staff at DHS to use Grok, a chatbot from Elon Musk's xAI, despite the fact it had not been approved for use in the agency.
-A DHS spokesperson denied the allegations.
+Kyle Schutt and Edward Coristine repeatedly pressure staff over the next two months at DHS to use Grok, a chatbot from Elon Musk’s xAI, despite the fact it had not been approved for use in the agency.
+A DHS spokesperson later denied the allegations.

 3/01